 Policy and method options Analysis of Effectiveness Effectiveness Rating BENEFITS (social, economic and environmental) COSTS (social, economic and environmental) Efficient?
-This in turn, increases certainty and transparency within the resource management process. district plans.
-Cost to emitters having to relocate to other areas.
 Option 2 Direction to regional plans to manage the adverse effects of air pollution Provides a consistent framework for the development of policies, rules and methods across the region.
 Sets out the policy direction to be applied.
 Provides certainty and clarity as to how the region wants to manage the effects of discharges of odour, smoke and dust.
 High Improved amenity values, well being and public health Fewer complaints associated with air quality issues, to which the local authorities must respond.
 Reduced conflict with local industries that discharge odours, smoke or dust.
 Reduced compliance monitoring and enforcement costs for territorial authorities.
 Provides consistency in the way discharges of odour, smoke and dust and fine particulate matter are managed through regional plans.
 Reduced costs to the community, councils and emitters.
 Improved public health of communities affected by fine particulate matter.
 Increased costs for all district plans in the region to implement policy Policy may be implemented at various stages due to appeals Increase in costs once policy is fully implemented in regional plans.
 Reduced social cost from having better located sensitive activities.
 Reduced costs to the regional community from improvements in public health.
-Yes Option 3 Provides a consistent framework for development of policies, rules and Low Improved amenity values, well being Increased costs for all district plans in the No
+Yes Option 3 Direction to require buffer zones Provides a consistent framework for development of policies, rules and methods across the region.
+Sets out the policy to be applied, but specific decisions would still be determined at the local level.
+Provides certainty and clarity as to how the region wants to manage the effects of discharges of odour, smoke and dust.
+Not requiring a specific distance to be applied, is a possible variant to this option, but is less effective.
+Low Improved amenity values, well being and public health Fewer complaints to territorial authorities and Greater Wellington, necessitating a compliance monitoring and/or enforcement response.
+Reduced conflict with local industries that discharge odours Reduced costs for territorial authorities Benefits in having a clear physical Increased costs for all district plans in the region to implement policy Policy may be implemented at various stages due to appeals Costly for emitters or those wishing to locate sensitive activities close to emitters.
+Potential to severely restrict what activities are able to locate on land within the buffer zone, so it would be unable to be used for the purpose it was intended.
+This cost is borne by land owner. o N